comet-toolkit/punpy/docs/content/punpy_standalone.rst

 The measurand and input quantities are often vectors consisting of multiple numbers.
 E.g. in spectroscopy, the input quantities and measurand each have measurements for multiple wavelengths.
 These wavelengths are the same for the input quantities and the measurand.
 We refer to the :ref:`atbd` section for more details on the vocabulary used and the various types of uncertainty.

-When using punpy, the measurement function can be any python function that takes a number of input quantities as arguments (as floats or numpy arrays) and returns a measurand (as a float or numpy array).
+When using punpy, the measurement function can be any python function that takes a number of input quantities as arguments (as floats or numpy arrays of any shape) and returns a measurand (as a float or numpy array of any shape).
 For example::

    def measurement_function(x1,x2,x3):